Mutual Interest Data Service, Ltd.

 Performance - Data Report - Distribution Model

-Retirement Investments 101: Mutual Funds shows the average investor where and how to find value among thousands of fund choices being offered.
+Retirement Investments 101: Mutual Funds shows average investors where and how to find value among thousands of fund choices being offered.
 The third edition has been expanded to include 32 exclusive and valuable reports.
+Our niche: Successful mutual fund investments + IRA = RETIREMENT PROSPERITY

 1. Daily Performance: percent of change in a mutual fund's net asset value (share price).
 The change compares the opening share price to the closing share price.
 The change is then added or subtracted from the year-to-date return percentage.

 Every mutual fund is assigned to a specific fund category.
-If mutual fund's objective is investing in Large-Cap Core size companies; the fund category would be Large-Cap Core.
-Presently, there are 969 Large-Cap Core funds.
-The rank, percentage, is based on how successful or unsuccessful a mutual fund's performance is compared to all of the mutual funds the same category.
-If a mutual fund's rank is 10%, that fund's category rank is in the top 97 mutual funds serving that category.
+If mutual fund's objective designation is Flexible Portfolio, the fund category would be Flexible Portfolio.
+Presently, there are 268 funds in this category with an average gain of 5.37%.
+The rank, percentage, is based on how successful a mutual fund's performance is compared to all of the mutual funds in the same category.
+If a mutual fund's rank is 10%, that means the fund's category rank is in the top 27 mutual funds serving that category.

 About/Policy / Retirement Blog / Resources